NOC-MDP/ReSow-Ceeds-V4/docs/AdminGuide.md

 desired layers.
 The recommendations have been updated in CEEDS version 4.2.3 to recommend the use of "keys", random sets of characters to reduce the chance of name collisions.

-Finally the admin can set if the layer is enabled by default (most will be set to false and invisible to reduce loading times and reduce layers overlaying each other on initial load) and if it is a data layer.
-If set to true this layer will be in the data layer tab in the CEEDS tool (one shown by default) and if false the layer will be put in the map layer tab, this is primarily for base map layers but other layers could be added here if required.
+Finally the admin can set if the layer is enabled by default (generally true for map layers and generally false for data layers) and if it is a data layer.
+If set to true this layer will be entered in the data layer tab in the CEEDS tool (one shown by default) and if false the layer will be put in the map layer tab, this is primarily for base map layers but other layers could be added here if required.

+If desired the colour of the layer switch can be set here, this is particularly useful for feature layers as the switch colour can match the feature colour.
+CEEDS uses default colours from the UI components library which is defined here : https://mantine.dev/theming/colors/ The colours consist of values like "green.4" which is the 4th green value in the palette.
+The admin will need to ensure the hex code that accompanies the component code is added to the layer in the mapstyle file (see mapstyle section) to ensure the features are drawn in the same colour.